 Do you teach CAD?

-Yes, we teach AutoCad.
-You begin your Cadd classes in the fall of the sophomore year at which point you are required to have your own laptop.
-Advanced Cadd continues in the spring term of your sophomore year and all subsequent studios require CADD.
+Yes, we teach AutoCad and Revit.
+You begin your CAD classes in the fall of the sophomore year at which point you are required to have your own laptop.
+Advanced Cadd continues in the spring term of your sophomore year and all subsequent studios require CAD.
 For information on your laptop requirements click here, then click on support, perform keyword search for “computer recommendations,” In Knowledge Base link, click on “computers” in #1.